NCAA Emerging Sports for Women: Wrestling

 Wrestling was added to the Emerging Sports program alongside acrobatics & tumbling in 2020–21.
 At the time of the 2019 announcement, the Wrestle Like a Girl organization, along with the sport's national governing body of USA Wrestling, noted that 23 NCAA member institutions sponsored varsity women's wrestling.
 The number of NCAA women's wrestling schools expanded further to 35 by the time that sport was formally added to the program.

-By the 2023–24 academic year, more than 70 NCAA members sponsored varsity women's wrestling, and the NCAA Committee on Women's Athletics recommended on February 7, 2024 that all three divisions sponsor legislation to establish an official NCAA championship.
-Following approval by all three divisions at the 2025 NCAA annual convention, the first official championship, which will use the National Collegiate format, will be held in winter 2026.
+By the 2023–24 academic year, more than 70 NCAA members sponsored varsity women's wrestling, and the NCAA Committee on Women's Athletics recommended on February 7, 2024, that all three divisions sponsor legislation to establish an official NCAA championship.
+Following approval by all three divisions at the 2025 NCAA annual convention, the first official championship, which uses the National Collegiate format, was held in winter 2026.
 Wrestling was officially removed from the Emerging Sports program once its championship status was confirmed.

+As of the first season of official championship competition in 2025–26, 111 NCAA members sponsor varsity teams.
+The majority are in Division III, with 66.
+Of the remaining programs, 39 are D-II and only six are D-I. With that as a backdrop, Division III proposed its own championship in that sport, which was approved at the January 2026 NCAA convention.
+The first D-III championship will take place in spring 2028.

 NCAA-recognized women's wrestling does not use the collegiate ruleset of the NCAA men's sport, instead using the international freestyle ruleset.
 A separate national governing body overseeing college wrestling, the National Collegiate Wrestling Association, uses collegiate rules in both its men's and women's divisions.